 Each teaching session I deliver is tailored to client experience, setting and learning objectives.
 The training can be stand alone or part of a larger module of work.
 It is relevant for those working within education, health and social care, whether they are still undergoing training or have been in the job for years.
+In the past I have provided training for business, charity, University and Children’s Hospice.

 Examples of training sessions include: